 During your consultation at Indiana Plastic Surgery, Dr. Robinson will discuss the various scar revision techniques and determine the best treatment plan for you.

 What to Expect After Scar Revision

-Following Scar Revision surgery in Indiana, your skin may feel tight and you may experience swelling and pain, which may be managed with medication.
+Following scar removal surgery, your skin may feel tight and you may experience swelling and pain, which may be managed with medication.
 The surgery site will be covered with a dressing and you may need to change it to keep it fresh.

 Contact us to schedule a consultation with board-certified Indiana plastic surgeon Dr. David Robinson in his Valparaiso or Munster offices.
 Call 219-513-2100 to get started.